hickmana97/hickmana97/README.md

 I will be using this account to document the projects I have been using to learn how to code

-So far I am learning Python and JavaScript, using these languages to make small minigames
+I have experience with Python and Javascript and am now looking at C++.

 <details>
   <summary>Finished Projects</summary>